 Please note that you are not responsible for keeping up with all communication channels.
 I will post any changes to assignments or necessary announcements on Canvas.
-We have a Slack workspace for your convenience where you can drop in and ask questions any time, but you do not have to keep up with all activity on Slack.
-The weekly discussions are also a great place to ask questions about the assignment, and in fact some discussions will be devoted to that purpose.
+We have a class Team and Ed Discussions message board for your convenience, but you do not have to keep up with all activity on Teams/Ed Discussion.